Comics: English-language comics

-At the house of the writing pig.

 Illustrated humour periodicals were popular in 19th-century Britain, the earliest of which was the short-lived The Glasgow Looking Glass in 1825.
 The most popular was Punch, which popularized the term cartoon for its humorous caricatures.
 On occasion the cartoons in these magazines appeared in sequences; the character Ally Sloper featured in the earliest serialized comic strip when the character began to feature in its own weekly magazine in 1884.